devGod1994/devGod1994/README.md

 **My Reseach Interest**:
 - Improving a website's technical aspects to increase its pages' ranking in the search engines.
-- Classification
+- SEO Technology
-- Clustering
+- Database Architecture
-- Anomaly Detection
+- AI technology
-- Similarity Measure
+- Cloud Service

  **I am open to**:

-- any collobration work,
+- any designing and deploying website,
-- machine learning projects(development or research),
+- machine learning projects(GPT technology),
 - research internships and
 - available to become reviewer or PC member for Machine Learning/Data mining journals or conferences.